waku-org/specs/standards/core/sync.md

 Client always refers to the initiator and the server the receiver of the first payload.

-## Design Requirements
+### Design Requirements
-Nodes enabling Waku Sync SHOULD manage and keep message hashes in a local cache for the range of time during which syncronization is required.
+Nodes enabling Waku Sync SHOULD manage and keep message hashes in a local cache for the range of time during which synchronization is required.
 Nodes SHOULD use the same time range, for Waku we chose one hour as the global default.
-Waku Relay or Light Push protocol MAY be enabled and used in conjuction with Sync as a source of new message hashes for the cache.
+Waku Relay or Light Push protocol MAY be enabled and used in conjunction with Sync as a source of new message hashes for the cache.